nycicarus/nycicarus.github.io/_posts/events/2025-11-01-nov-nyc-mad-meetup.md

 ---
 layout: article
-title: "Mad community monthly meetup"
+title: "Mad community November meetup"
 categories: events
 description: "Discussion and Social meetup"
 excerpt: "Join the nyc mad community (@nycmadcommunity from Instagram) at Pier 57 (25 11th Ave New York, NY 10011) on November 1st, 2025 from 4-630pm for an early evening discussion circle and social event in mad community"